 The University may agree to invoice an approved third party for a student's fees.
-For this to occur, there must first be an agreement for a scholarship-type arrangement between the student and a third-party sponsor organisation; and the University must be satisfied that the agreement is in place and that the sponsor has agreed to be invoiced directly.
+For this to occur, there must first be an agreement for a sponsor arrangement between the student and a third-party sponsor organisation; and the University must be satisfied that the agreement is in place and that the sponsor has agreed to be invoiced directly.

 Students who are fully or partially supported by a third party sponsor must provide the University with an acceptable signed Financial Guarantee from the sponsor.
 The guarantee must include the following information.

 - Academic program the sponsorship covers, e.g. Bachelor of Engineering